 A wide-range of engines are available, with a 1.2-litre petrol being the most modern of the range.
 Available with a number of power outputs, this unit will give reasonable performance without affecting fuel economy.
 For those wanting a little more power, the 1.6-litre engine fitted in GT-line models manage a 0-60mph time of 7.3 seconds and fuel economy of up to 50mpg.

-To get the best deals, use our Peugeot 308 configurator to see savings direct from Peugeot dealers across the UK.
+To get a great deal, use our Peugeot 308 configurator to see savings direct from Peugeot dealers across the UK.

 The Kia Cee’d has seen much development in recent years and the latest incarnation can hold its own among many European rivals.
 The exterior styling looks fantastic while, inside, quality and refinement is good.
 It can’t compete with a Golf just yet, but everything feels well-made and sturdy.
 You get more for your money too, with all models getting generous specification.
 Boot space out-does both the Focus and Golf, with 380 litres available.